JASPER AVE 780‑488‑0944 | CAPILANO 780‑469‑2020 | MAYFIELD 780‑486‑2020 | LEDUC 780‑986‑2020 | WESTLOCK 780‑349‑3702

 What you need to know about diabetic eye exams

 Diabetic eye disease is a group of eye problems that can affect people suffering from diabetes.
 It is one of the leading causes of blindness in Canada and people having it develop cataract at a young age.
-This is why a diabetic eye exam is important.
-If you are planning to get your eyes examined, choose Optometrists’ Clinic Inc. Our team is dedicated to offering quality services to bring back your healthy vision.
+This is why diabetic eye exams are important.
+If you are planning to get your eyes examined, choose Optometrists Clinic Inc in Edmonton.
+Our team is dedicated to offering quality services to bring back your healthy vision.
 We also specialize in general exams and pediatric exams.

 Often, there are no early signs of diabetic eye disease.
 You might not experience any pain or change in your vision as damage occurs inside your eyes with diabetic retinopathy.
 Some of the symptoms that are evident include: